dimasadryantos/workmotion/README.md

 2.Set up DB connection with credentials above and run all test

-3.Run mvn install -DskipTests (without test)
+3.Run mvn install -DskipTests in project directory cd workmotion/ (without test)

 4.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar